 Although wrapped up in the nice illusion of an open world, Outriders plays out almost entirely as a corridor shooter linking a steady cycle of arena battles – to the point where if you find a short path leading off your current quest and don’t find a loot chest, collectible or some other reward at the end you can feel rightly disappointed.
 The many side-quests on offer are all sectioned off behind loading screens, which might seem a little off to the traditional RPG gamer who’s used to overlapping missions or stumbling across quests by accident.
 However, having everything broken down into more bite-sized chunks does make things rather more manageable, so one quest doesn’t lead into a three-hour rabbit hole which isn’t always ideal for a co-op party.

 In co-op, the difficulty is increased accordingly with more enemies on the field – although in general just having two other players for the bad guys to point their guns at, plus the ability to resurrect fallen comrades, makes it an easier proposition than going it alone.
 However, one great feature of Outriders is its World Tier system which enables you do adapt the difficulty on the fly.
-Similar to that seen in the likes of The Division and Diablo 3, unlocking new tiers gives the option to fight against tougher enemies for greater loot rewards – the difference here is that the top tiers really are insane, so something more for your endgame progress once you've unlocked the coolest upgrades and enough resources to truly maximise your potential.
+Similar to that seen in the likes of The Division and Diablo 3, unlocking new tiers gives the option to fight against tougher enemies for greater loot rewards – with progression to the higher levels perhaps something more for your endgame progress once you've unlocked the coolest upgrades and enough resources to truly maximise your potential.

 The notion is that you’ll upgrade the World Tier in line with your growing abilities and suitably levelled-up kit.
 The reality is that you’ll cruise through a few levels before maybe finding a comfort level (until you find a new favourite weapon combo that can handle the higher level enemies), and then maybe drop it back down a level or two for a particularly hectic battle or boss fight, because there are plenty of moments where the sheer number of enemies or the ability of some foes to absorb a ridiculous amount of damage (while dishing out huge amounts of their own) can become somewhat infuriating, so you can choose to smash through it if you’d rather not persevere - and then up it again when you’re done.

 Outriders plays out almost entirely as a corridor shooter linking a steady cycle of arena battles"